 However, there have always been members whose usage patterns impacted our system more than others.
 So, some members may be paying less than their actual impact and others are paying more than they should – even when they are doing all the right things to keep costs lower.

-We now have access to more information about how individual members use power.
+Our advanced metering technology allows us to access more information about how individual members use power.
 We have information about every member’s energy consumption in 15-minute increments, and we can actually determine how individual households are impacting our system.
 This additional information allows us to break apart the various components of your electric bill and charge you more fairly for the two largest drivers of your electric consumption: your impact on the electric system (your demand) and amount of power you consume (your energy use).

 The Power Portal is United Power's free member resource that allows them to view detailed energy consumption data and overall usage history.
-This free online resource allows members to view monthly, daily and hourly energy use by 15-minute intervals, and presents your demand with an easy-to-see orange line.
+Members can view monthly, daily and hourly energy use by 15-minute intervals, and presents your demand with an easy-to-see orange line.
 The Power Portal provides the information you need to help you pinpoint the exact day and time you hit your demand.
 Learn more about using the Power Portal here.